macz-norton/semantic-accessibility-webpage-refactor/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/macz-norton/semantic-accessibility-webpage-refactor)

 ## Description
-This respository highlights the changes to an existing marketing agency webpage that improve the webpage's accessibility and search engine optimization.
+This respository highlights the changes to an existing marketing agency webpage that improve the webpage's semantic HTML, accessibility, and search engine optimization (SEO).

 ### User Story
 > * **AS A** marketing agency